mikependon/RepoDB/Docs/_build/html/_sources/pages/propertyhandler.rst.txt

 - Querying a child records of the parent rows.
 - Updating a record as a reaction to the transformation.
 - Can be used as trigger.
-- Manually override the defaul handler for the `Enumerations`.
+- Manually override the default handler for the `Enumerations`.
 - and many more...